By WhatsApp

 How much does it cost?

-- Completely free messaging and calling service
+- Free messaging and calling for all users

 Who Built It?